Towards Optimal Orders for Entanglement Swapping in Path Graphs: A Greedy Approach: Simulation and Evaluation

 Next, consider the case where each node in the path has a fixed number of memories $Q_i=6$ so that each link can be assigned more than a single memory pair.
 As we showed in Fig.~\ref{fig_2links_eval} above, assigning more memory pair to each link will increase its entanglement generation rate linearly.
 Since the two links are quite different, it is more beneficial to assign more memory to the longer link.
 We are interested in finding which allocation profile will give the highest throughput.
 Fig.~\ref{fig_sim_est_Mvary} shows the estimated throughput using our model and the simulation results (over 1000 runs) for different values of the coherence time $T_{\rm cohere}$ and different memory allocation $\mathbf{m}=[m_1, m_2]$.
 We note the following: \begin{itemize} \item Compared to the case with $\mathbf{m}=[1,1]$ shown in Fig.~\ref{fig_sim_est_M_1_1}, by increasing the memory assignment, the throughput not only increases significantly but also is more stable across different values of coherence time.
 This is mainly because higher entanglement rates on either link reduce the wait time of entangled qubits in memory, thereby tolerating a lower cutoff time while increasing the throughput.

-\item Since entanglement rate of $L_1$ is much lower (more than 3 times) than that of $L_2$ when $\mathbf{m}=[1,1]$, the throughput is largely affected by $L_1$.
+\item Since entanglement rate of $L_1$ is much lower than that of $L_2$ when $\mathbf{m}=[1,1]$, the throughput is largely affected by $L_1$.
 This will roughly hold the same for any allocation of memory $\mathbf{m}=[m_1,m_2]$ with $m_1 \le m_2$, which explains the linear part of the plots in Fig.~\ref{fig_sim_est_Mvary}.
 As more capacity is shifted from $L_2$ to $L_1$, the difference in the rates of both links reduces and the allocation $\mathbf{m}=[4,2]$ actually achieves the highest throughput.

 \item Most importantly, our model consistently and efficiently predicts well the throughput of the path for differently coherence times and memory allocations and thus correctly identifies the optimal resource allocation.
-This proves the validity and applicability of our model. \end{itemize}
+This validates the applicability of our model. \end{itemize}